Vlahaka/The-Paradox-of-Inescapable-Being-/README.md

 I did not reason into an egotistical void of delusion.
 There are three rules within which I develop nilogism:

-- Coherence: I must always remain within the main axiom "Nothing" is impossible therefore Existence is necessary.
+- Coherence: I must always remain within the main axiom, "Nothing" is impossible therefore Existence is necessary.

 - Empirical evidence: I must always acknowledge and describe why the necessary existence manifests as it does, as observed by the scientific community.